hiciefte/translate-java-property-files/docs/new-project-deployment.md

     ```

 4.  **Harden File Permissions**:
     -   Restrict access to all secret files.
+Directories need execute permissions to be accessible, while files should be read-only for the owner.
     ```bash
+    # Set correct permissions for the secrets directory and the files within it
+    find secrets -type d -exec chmod 700 {} +
-    chmod -R 600 secrets/
+    find secrets -type f -exec chmod 600 {} +
     chmod 600 docker/.env
     ```